-"Have any idea what it is?"
+“Have any idea what it is?”
 I whispered to Kaylin, wishing he could talk on the slipstream.
-It was much easier to avoid being overheard when sending messages along with the currents of air.
+It was much easier to avoid being overheard when sending messages along the currents of air.

 Kaylin cocked his head, his ponytail shifting slightly.
-"Goblin.
-One of Myst's toadies, no doubt.
+“Goblin.
+One of Myst’s toadies, no doubt.
 If we let it live, I guarantee it will bring others.
-The dark Fae can get through our wards where Myst's Shadow Hunters can't, so she's probably testing how far she can push into our land using her allies."
+The dark Fae can get through our wards where Myst’s Shadow Hunters can’t, so Myst is probably testing how far she can push into our land using her allies.”

 “Kill or wound as a message?”

-A quick blast of air slammed against us-and the goblin.
+A quick blast of air slammed against us—and the goblin.
 Startled, the creature skidded to a halt at the edge of the forest, looking confused.
-Kaylin dove forward, rolling to come up in fighting stance.
+Kaylin dove forward, rolling to come up in a fighting stance.
 He kicked it in the chin.
 As the goblin lurched back, I slipped through on the left side and brought my switchblade down on its arm, stabbing it deeply.

 Kaylin fumbled for his shurikens as an icy gust of wind came whistling from the direction of the forest, and a shadow figure loomed at the border dividing the woods from the magical barrier we’d constructed.
 A glimpse of pale skin with a cerulean cast to it told us all we needed to know.
 One of the Vampiric Fae.
 A Shadow Hunter.